john-cd/rust_howto/bk/src/categories/cryptography/tls.md

 {{#include tls.incl.md}}

 Transport Layer Security (TLS) is a cryptographic protocol designed to provide secure communication over a computer network.
-It is widely used in applications such as web browsing, email, and instant messaging to ensure that data transmitted between the client and server remains private and integral.
+It is widely used in applications such as web browsing, [email][p-email], and instant messaging to ensure that data transmitted between the client and [server][p-server] remains private and integral.
 TLS is the successor to the Secure Sockets Layer (SSL) protocol.

 ## `rustls` {#rustls}